-- 1. NERC should assess the risks of attack scenarios on midstream or interstate natural gas pipelines, particularly where natural gas availability will impact the availability of generation and the reliability of the BPS. - 2.
-E-ISAC should encourage continued industry efforts on workforce cyber education to raise awareness of methods and tactics used by cyber attackers (e.g. email phishing, credential theft). - 3.
-NATF and NAGF should develop supply chain cyber security superior practices. - 4.
-E-ISAC should execute a long-term strategy to improve cyber and physical security information-sharing and risk analysis and increase engagement within the electric sector, as well as with other ISACs. - 5.
-NATF, NAGF, Trades, and E-ISAC should develop tiered security performance metrics.
-Such metrics would track and evaluate events and use predictive analysis to identify and address prospective vulnerabilities on a risk-prioritized basis. - 6.
-NERC should facilitate the development of planning approaches, models and simulation approaches that reduce the number of critical facilities and mitigate the impact relative to the exposure to attack. - 7.
-NERC's Electro-Magnetic Pulse (EMP) taskforce should highlight key risks areas arising from EPRI's EMP analysis for timely industry action.
+- NERC, in collaboration with industry, should evaluate the need for additional assessments of the risks of attack scenarios (e.g., vulnerabilities related to drone activity, attacks on midstream or interstate natural gas pipelines or other critical infrastructure). - The Electricity Information Sharing and Analysis Center (E-ISAC) should encourage continued industry efforts on workforce cyber education to raise awareness of methods and tactics used by cyber attackers (e.g., email phishing, credential theft). - NATF and NAGF should develop supply chain cyber security superior practices. - E-ISAC should execute a long-term strategy to improve cyber and physical security information-sharing, protection, risk analysis, and increase engagement within the electric sector as well as with other ISACs. - NATF, NAGF, Trades Associations, and E-ISAC should develop tiered security performance metrics.
+Such metrics would track and evaluate events and use predictive analysis to identify and address prospective vulnerabilities on a risk-prioritized basis. - NERC should facilitate the development of planning approaches, models, and simulation approaches that reduce the number of critical facilities and mitigate the impact relative to the exposure to attack. - NERC's EMP taskforce should highlight key risk areas that arise from the EPRI's EMP analysis for timely industry action.